dekoza/mtgpl/M14_Rulebook.rst

     Respond, in response
         To cast an instant or activate an activated ability right after another spell or ability has been put on the stack.
-See :ref:`Responding to a Spell <sec-responding-to-spell>` [on page 10].
+        See :ref:`Responding to a Spell` [on page 10].

     Reveal
         When you reveal a card, it's shown to all the players in the game.